att/rcloud/doc/INSTALL.md

 1. *gitgist*: local git repositories.
 This is the most simple setup where each notebook is a local git repository.
 It only works if you use a single compute node since there is no multi-node access (and no locking).
 2. *GitHub*: a GitHub installation (either public github.com for GitHub Enterprise) is used to manage notebooks, RCloud is registered as an application.
 In additon, GitHub can provide authentication using OAUTH.
 RCloud uses [gists](http://gist.github.com) for storage and Github accounts for authentication.
 3. *gist service*: a Java-based server ([rcloud-gist-service](https://github.com/att/rcloud-gist-services)) that uses git repositories locally, but exposes them using gist API.
-This is the recommended setup for multi-user and multi-node deployments.
+This is the recommended setup for multi-user and multi-node deployments, but the most complex to setup.

 #### Using gitgist